-When I was working on the logo painting for Gyalshen Institute there was given to me these ancient letters from Zhang Zhung Kingdom, and when I was reflecting about the steps of process, in my heart and mind I immediately knew these are the sacred letters to be used for this painting as patterns.
+When I was working on the logo painting for Gyalshen Institute there were given to me these ancient letters from Zhang Zhung Kingdom.
+When I was reflecting about the steps of the process, in my heart and mind I immediately knew these are the sacred letters to be used for this painting made into patterns.

 Zhang Zhung lettres with Tibetan letters underneath

 If I could bring something into our today's world it would be the way of life from some long lost ancient civilizations.
 There was a deeper understanding of beauty and how it is interconnected with the spiritual evolution of man.
 Honoring the body by decoration and well care was not considered an expression of ego rather it was acknowledging of the Divine dwelling within the human body.
 The ancients knew the healing power of make-up and jewelry they used it to express themselves, influence the elementals or communicate with Gods.
 They knew body is a priceless gift from the Cosmos and that it is its replica - a tool to understand the Cosmic Mind through experiencing illusory individual self with body and mind which is physically separated from the whole.